So, you are interested in producing real estate videos?!

 One thing you should have to consider is getting insurance for your small videography company.

-You are entering onto a premise that is in a gray area between being sold and being purchased by another party.
+You enter a premise in a gray area between being sold and being purchased by another party.

 If anything happens to yourself or anything on the property, you can get into some quick legal issues that may be a significant pain in the butt.